lbaeumer/alexa/README.md

 #comment JT-17 this bug is quite new      - this does not work

+#comment JT-17 this bug is quite new3      - this does not work

 JT-17 #comment this bug is quite new2     - this works

 JT-17 #comment this bug is quite new4     - this works